decryptus/auton/README.md

         - /bin
 ```

-You can also use section `become` to execute with an other user:
+Use section `become` to execute with an other user:
 ```yaml
 endpoints:
   curl: